Principal component analysis for second-order stationary vector time series: Theoretical properties

 When $p$ is fixed, Condition 3 holds for $s_1=s_2=p$ and any $\iota\in[0,1)$, as $\bA$ is an orthogonal matrix.
 For large $p$, $s_1$ and $s_2$ control the degree of the sparsity of the columns and the rows of $\bA$ respectively.
-A small $s_1$ entails that each component of the latent process ${\bf x}_t$ only contributes to a small fraction of the components of ${\bf y}_t$.
+A small $s_1$ entails that each component series of ${\bf x}_t$ only contributes to a small fraction of the components of ${\bf y}_t$.
 A small $s_2$ entails that each component of ${\bf y}_t$ is a linear combination of a small number of the components of ${\bf x}_t$.
 The sparsity of $\bA$ is also controlled by constant $\iota$: the smaller $\iota$ is, the more sparse $\bA$ is.
-We will show that the stronger sparsity leads to the faster convergence for our estimator; see Remark 3(ii) below.
+We will show that the stronger sparsity leads to the faster convergence for our estimator; see Remark 4(ii) below.

-When $p$ diverges together with $n$, the sample auto-covariance matrix $\wh \bSigma_y(k) \equiv (\wh\sigma_{i,j}^{(k)})_{i,j=1,\ldots,p}$, given in (\ref{eq:sampleautoc}), is no longer a consistent estimator for $\bSigma_y(k)$.
-Inheriting the spirit of threshold estimator for large covariance matrix proposed in \cite{BickelLevina_2008}, we employ the following threshold estimator instead:
+If $p$ diverges faster than $n^{1/2}$, the sample autocovariance matrix $\wh \bSigma_y(k) = (\wh\sigma_{i,j}^{(k)})$, given in (\ref{eq:sampleautoc}), is no longer a consistent estimator for $\bSigma_y(k)$.
+Inheriting the spirit of threshold estimator for large covariance matrix by \cite{BickelLevina_2008}, we employ the following threshold estimator instead: